 What are the challenges to treating this as a system of systems, both technically and programmatically?
 What Program Executive Organizations (PEOs) and what other organizations are involved?

-Currently there are many PEOs involved in the Operational Energy distribution system, including but not limited to PEO CS&CSS, PEO GCS, PEO C3T, PEO EIS, and PEO JBD.
+Currently there are many Program Executive Offices (PEOs) involved in the Operational Energy distribution system, including but not limited to PEO Combat Support & Combat Systems Security (CS&CSS), PEO Ground Combat Systems (GCS), PEO Command, Control and Communications-Tactical (C3T), PEO Enterprise Information Systems (EIS), and PEO JBD.
 One current effort is being lead by PEO CS&CSS through the Joint Operational Energy Initiative (JOEI).
-This effort is looking to evaluate the overall impacts to a theatres energy supply and demand, and if given solutions can impact that energy delta.
+This effort is looking to evaluate the overall impacts to a theatres energy supply and demand, and investigating if given solutions can impact that energy delta.
 The current work is focusing specifically on the distribution system but will be integrating with the contingency basing effort to utilize the loads from the bases as inputs.
 The major output of this project is to develop a toolset and methodology by which existing and proposed technologies can be evaluated to determine the impact or benefit to the Army, in terms of energy concerns.
 This project is not proposing that the Army’s distribution system be managed as a SoS, but rather evaluated and provide a governance over it so that informed decisions can be made and implemented to benefit the overall Army.
-For instance, there needs to be a governance structure that has the authority and the funding to make decisions regarding upgrades, interfacing, technology development or program cuts.
-This project is not the entire solution, but rather a small step to the achievement of the Energy KPP to evaluate systems against as well as provide a toolset to inform decisions and future planning.
+For instance, there needs to be a governance structure that has the authority and the funding to make decisions regarding upgrades, interfaces, technology development, and program cuts.
+This project is not the entire solution, but rather a small step to the achievement of the Energy key performance parameters (KPPs) to evaluate systems against as well as provide a toolset to inform decisions and future planning.

-The governance structure needs to satisfy the SoS requirements, involve all elements of the JCIDs process from TRADOC to DASA to the PMs, and layout the necessary roles, responsibilities and authorities (RRA) of all organizations to ensure compliance with laws and a complete understanding of the SoS decision making process.
+The governance structure needs to satisfy the SoS requirements, involve all elements of the the Joint Capabilities Integration and Development System (JCID) process from the US Army Training and Doctrine Command (TRADOC) to the Defense Information Systems Agency (DISA) to the Project Managers (PMs), and layout the necessary roles, responsibilities, and authorities (RRA) of all organizations to ensure compliance with laws and a complete understanding of the SoS decision making process.

 First of all, an authoritative architecture would need to be maintained at the highest level, above all of the PEOs that would have a stake in the SoS.
 This would ensure that there was no unfair bias to one PEO or the other.
-Although the architecture would be maintained and owned by the SoSE&I organization, it would be the responsibility of the PEOs with systems involved to provided input though a task organization to ensure that the architecture was accurate and up to date, also, making sure that the needs of their PEO were represented in that architecture.
-Additional authorities would include the conflict resolution between interface touch points, sub-optimization decisions, direction of the SoS trades analysis and trade objectives and criteria and finally, establish the objectives and schedules for the Army Modification Plans.
-The main purpose of the SoSE&I level is to align with the operational Army construct to deliver integrated, affordable, relevant BDEs in accordance with the Army Campaign Plan (ACP) & ARFORGEN.
+Although the architecture would be maintained and owned by the system of systems engineering and integration (SoSE&I) organization, it would be the responsibility of the PEOs with systems involved to provided input though a task organization to ensure that the architecture was accurate and up to date, also, making sure that the needs of their PEO were represented in that architecture.
+Additional authorities would include the conflict resolution between interface touch points, sub-optimization decisions, direction of the SoS trades analysis, and trade objectives and criteria.
+Finally, it would help establish the objectives and schedules for the Army Modification Plans.
+The main purpose at the SoSE&I level is to align with the operational Army construct to deliver integrated, affordable, relevant BDEs in accordance with the Army Campaign Plan (ACP) & Army Forces Generation (ARFORGEN).
 All of these authorities are given to the organization that can be cross cutting of many different PEOs.